 Less Mobile Elders at Higher Risk of Blood Clots

 Less mobile Elders are at higher risk of blood clots which cause heart attacks and strokes.
-So at Daughterly Care, we want all our Nurses, Caregivers and clients to be aware of the signs and risks of blood clots or Deep Vein Thrombosis (DVT).
-Our Registered Nurse, Charmayne has compiled valuable information on blood clots so you can take action to prevent or treat blood clots quickly.
+So at Daughterly Care, we want all our private in-home Nurses, In Home Care Caregivers and clients to be aware of the signs and risks of blood clots or Deep Vein Thrombosis (DVT).
+Our Private Registered Nurse, Charmayne has compiled valuable information on blood clots so you can take action to prevent or treat blood clots quickly.

 Deep Vein Thrombosis (DVT) – Signs, Symptoms and Prevention